New Zealand V Pakistan - 2nd Twenty20 International Score - UrduPoint

 New Zealand V Pakistan - 2nd Twenty20 International Score

-Hamilton, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2024) Brief scores from the first innings of the second T20 international between New Zealand and Pakistan in Hamilton on Sunday:
+Hamilton, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2024) Brief scores from the second T20 international between New Zealand and Pakistan in Hamilton on Sunday:

 Toss: Pakistan